Lithium side effects

 2. Go away if the dose is adjusted.
 This point is very important.
 The main reason lithium has a bad name is because in the past people were given doses that were higher than necessary.
 Today we know that it is possible to get great results at lower doses.

 My own balancing act is easy now, although it started out a disaster.
-Today I take a low'ish dose and have NO lithium side effects!
-For years I resisted lithium because I was scared of somethng that existed only in my head.
-Lithium has turned out to be the the only med that has worked for me - Depakote, Lamictal, Geodon and others were actually the ones where I had horrible side effects.
+Today I take a low’ish dose and have NO lithium side effects!
+For years, I resisted lithium because I was scared of something that existed only in my head.

-Of course everone is different so please keep in my mind this is just my personal experience - you will have to try and see.
-I also advise reading books by people who take lithium, for example Patty Duke and Kay Redfield Jamison.
-Like me, these women take it with no pronounced problems and are thriving.
+Of course, everyone is different so please keep in my mind this is just my personal experience – you will have to try and see.

 Most lithium side effects can be minimized through simple management strategies.